AnrdyShmrdy/EZ-RASSOR_Arduino/README.rst

    git clone https://github.com/ffermo/EZ-RASSOR_Arduino
    cd EZ-RASSOR_Arduino

-Before attempting to compile and upload, be sure to review the Makefile in the root directory.
-This file contains path pointers to Arduino IDE and Arduino-Mk installations, location of this repository, and included libraries.
+IMPORTANT: Before attempting to compile and upload, be sure to review the Makefile in the root directory.
+Depending on where you installed the Arduino IDE and Arduino-Mk, the Makefile will need to be edited to fit your environment.

 Compile and upload code to Mega.